+ What Is Link Profile Analysis?

 Before we get into specifics on what your link profile should look like, you should know how to view and analyze your profile itself.
 Google doesn’t publish information related to links (since it wants to avoid incentivizing link schemes, so you won’t find this in your Google Analytics dashboard.
 You may keep track of the links you’ve built manually, but this won’t tell you any information on links you’ve naturally attracted, which are also important.

-One of the best tools to use is Moz’s Link Explorer, which is free to access with an upper limit on the queries you can make per month.
-There, you can search for any domain and see a breakdown of how that domain is performing, including an estimation of your domain authority (which can help you track the authority of your site over time), the number of inbound links that are currently pointing to your site, the number of different domains that have links pointing to your site, the number of keywords for which your site ranks, and other information.
+Two of the very best tools to use for analyzing your site’s backlinks include Ahrefs and Moz’s Link Explorer.
+Both tools allow you to search for any domain and see a breakdown of how that domain is performing, including an estimation of your domain authority (which can help you track the authority of your site over time), the number of inbound links that are currently pointing to your site, the number of different domains that have links pointing to your site, the number of keywords for which your site ranks, and other information.
 You can also view how many links you’ve gained or lost over a specific period of time, and of course, see the actual links pointing to you.

 There are other tools available to evaluate your backlink profile, but so long as they provide you with accurate information, the differences come down to UI, so your choice should be based on personal preferences.